...

 Written by Dr. Kia Michel, a board-certified urologist, surgeon, and founding member of Comprehensive Urology in Beverly Hills, Los Angeles.
 Dr. Michel’s expertise includes focal therapy (HIFU/TULSA), prostate cancer treatment, robotic surgery, and male enhancement treatments such as Shockwave Therapy for ED and penile injections.

 Rather than avoiding a urologist, it’s recommended that you confirm that your lower back pain is being caused by kidney stones and not other more serious conditions like kidney cancer.
-It can also help you know the options if a stubborn stone won’t pass through you in a day.
+It can also help you know the options if a stubborn stone won’t pass through you in just a day or 2.

 Kidney stones are hard, mineral deposits that form inside the kidneys and can cause severe pain when passing through the urinary tract.
 The rocks comprise various substances, including calcium, oxalate, and uric acid, all consumed in our diet.